Avocados, bananas, pawpaws. These are just some of the healthy, indigenous crops you can harvest in your African garden today!

-Avocados, bananas, pawpaw- these are just some of the healthy indigenous crops you can harvest in your garden today!
 As diverse as the geography on the continent may be, most of us are blessed with beaming sunlight, fertile soils and predictable climatic seasons.
-It’s almost crazy to think we don’t take as much advantage of these blessings as we could by utilising our personal home gardens to grow crops.
+It’s almost crazy to think that we don’t take as much advantage of these blessings as we could by utilising our personal home gardens to grow crops.

-Now, with rapid urbanisation and younger generations moving into high-rises in major African cities, it may seem a bit passé to assume that we all have the luxury of acres of land in our backyards.
-In fact, in many cities, the only features in our compounds are car parks or shops.
+Now, with rapid urbanisation and younger populations moving into high-rises in major African cities, it may seem a bit passé to assume that we all have the luxury of acres of land in our backyards.
+In fact, in many cities the only features of our compounds are car parks or shops.

 But for those of you who are blessed with an extension of greenery, you could easily utilise your garden to plant some healthy foods throughout the year.
 Not only is this a more affordable option but it’s also environmentally sustainable.
 Moreover, what’s better than having access to healthy, traditional foods right in your backyard?

-- Moringa leaf– an African superfood know for its nutrient-rich content including vitamin C, vitamin A, iron, potassium, calcium and protein.
+- Moringa leaf– a highly nutritious African superfood know for its rich vitamin and mineral content including vitamin C, vitamin A, iron, potassium, calcium and protein.
 Moringa is also rich in antioxidants which defend your cells from damage and diseases including many cancers.
 You’d also be surprised to see moringa already growing wildly in your garden, particularly in West African countries

 - Hibiscus flowers– hibiscus, most popularly used to create beverages, is rich in antioxidants and has the ability to reduce blood pressure, blood fat, the risk of getting cancers and many other benefits.
 Hibiscus is quick to flower, taking between seven to 30 days to sprout.